jackyzha0/jackyzha0.github.io/content/posts/digital-identity.md

 ## Identity as Attributes

 ![[thoughts/images/identity-attribute.png]]

 Our digital representations consist of:
 -   What we bought last time we visited Amazon;
 -   All the files you’ve uploaded to Google Drive;
 -   Google Analytics data points about what pages we visited and when;
 -   What type of videos we watched on TikTok over the past week.

 Most data models default to this assumption of identity as objects with attributes.
 Almost all programming languages model things, including people, this way.
+ISO/IEC 24760-1, the only formal international standard for identity, sees identity as a set of attributes to be managed[^1].
 Databases are similar, either being documents with attributes or rows in a table.
 Relations are encoded as references to other documents, not as things in and of themselves.

 When we model identity as a collection of attributes, all aspects of identity are, by default, quantifiable and measurable.